OutSystems/docs-odc/src/eap/manage-users.md

 ## Authentication

 Authentication is the process of identifying and validating users who want access to OutSystems tool and apps.
-OutSystems uses keycloacks, a tool that allows single sign-on with identity and access management.
-Keycloacks verify that users have access to the apps and files they requesting by checking the database to verify what a particular user can access and maintain.
+OutSystems uses a keycloak, a tool that allows single sign-on with identity and access management.
+A keycloak verifies that users have access to the apps and files they are requesting by checking the database to verify what a particular user can access and maintain.

-Users are associated with and authenticated their organizations tenant.
+Users are associated with and authenticated against the organization to which they are a member.
 When users authenticate, their credentials are verified.
 Once authenticated, users continue on their journey and if they switch apps, they don't need to re-authenticate.